mitali-mathur/mitali-mathur.github.io/_pages/teaching.md

 ---

 ### Student Evaluations
 Below are a few of the remarks from student evaluations.
-I have scored 4.7/5 in terms of teaching assistant effectiveness (N = 663).
+I have scored 4.7/5 in terms of teaching assistant effectiveness (N = 691).
 You can view my teaching evaluation record <a href="https://drive.google.com/file/d/11l45RRN8EK27ZunYFB2ibo1DZ16cWEa8/view?usp=sharing">here.</a>

 > "Mitali is one of the best TAs I have ever had.
 She is organized, fun and explaining things very clearly.
 I did not miss any of her sections because of how much I learned and how much I enjoyed learning the material there.
 Her way of instruction is one of my favorites.
 I give her 10/10 for everything, I would not have learned as much as I did without her."

 > "Mitali went above and beyond in helping us with difficult assignments and anything else we needed in the class.
 As a fourth year, this is the best section experience I've had in all of my time at Davis, and I have no complaints."

+> "She has been one of the most helpful TAs I have had.
+This class was a perfect fit for her.
+Every time I asked a question, she had experience with the same topic in her own research.
+I remember asking about a concept in class, and she explained a project she had done on the same issue.
+She connected it to our material in a way that motivated me to learn more.
+Her discussion sessions were well-organized and valuable.
+They were the first discussions where I felt like I was actually discussing the ideas and applying what we learned in class.
+I looked forward to her sections each week.
+GOAT TA, anyone would be lucky to have her as a TA"

+> "One of the only reasons I'll hopefully be passing this course this time around.
+Section was helpful and actually helped me learn, not just do, the homework to prepare for the exams and the take-home assignments."

 > "Mitali is the best TA ever.
 She is awesome.
 She expertly explains the course content in a way that students can understand, and then apply on their own.
 Truly a phenomenal TA who works hard to help student grow."